 Tim Ashley – The Guardian

 Alongside my work as a performer, I am also a teacher.
 I give masterclasses and lead workshops and seminars in chamber music, ensemble performance and flute playing.
 I was a Visiting Fellow in Performance at the University of Aberdeen 2010 – 2012.
 In 2015 I was appointed as a lecturer and Head of Performance at Bangor University, Wales, a post I held until 2019, and during this time I was also an Honorary Research Fellow at the University of Huddersfield from 2014 -2019.
-I currently teach in the Reid School of Music at the University of Edinburgh.
+I am currently Director of Performance in the Reid School of Music at the University of Edinburgh.
 Outside of academia I have been invited to teach on courses such as the Estalagem da Ponta do sol residency in Madeira, and also the Distat Terra Academy in Argentina.
 I received my PhD from Middlesex University in 2020.
 As a writer I have contributed to publications for Örat, and the Orpheus Institute.

 “To go directly to the matter in hand: the playing on this disc is sensational..”